 In 2016, for the ninth year in a row, AUD was the only educational institution from the Middle East to participate in CGI U's annual meeting held at UC Berkeley.
-Members of the AUD External Relations Office, along with Clinton Scholar alumni students, joined thousands of students from around the world, each with their own commitment in mind, but working together to learn about the different steps to "making a difference."
+Members of AUD Communications Office, along with Clinton Scholar alumni students, joined thousands of students from around the world, each with their own commitment in mind, but working together to learn about the different steps to "making a difference."

-For further information on this event and to learn more about the AUD International Aid Society, and their many initiatives, contact the External Relations Office.
+For further information on this event and to learn more about the AUD International Aid Society, and their many initiatives, contact the Communications Office.